Is your kid begging for a scooter?

 Scooters may seem like just another ride-on toy, but have you ever actually stopped to think about the benefits scooters provide?
 From enhancing motor skills to promoting independence, scooters can offer amazing benefits to your child.

-Consider these when deciding if you’re going to invest in one or not:
+Consider these benefits when deciding if you’re going to invest in one or not:

 Above everything else, scooters encourage your child to get outdoors and stay active.
-Only 21.6 percent of children ages 6-19 attain the optimal amount of physical activity per week (source).
+Only 21.6 percent of children ages 6-19 attain the optimal amount of physical activity per week (1).

 What’s the optimal amount, you may ask?
 According to the CDC, it’s one hour of moderate to vigorous activity five days a week.